 Tip #2: Find a Win-Win Solution

-Negotiations classes at top Business and Law schools don’t emphasize squeezing every last drop out of the person you’re negotiating about.
-Instead, they focus on identifying a Win-Win Solution – that is an agreement that benefits both parties.
+Negotiation classes at top business and law schools don’t emphasize squeezing every last drop out of the person you’re negotiating about.
+Instead, they focus on identifying a Win-Win Solution - that is an agreement that benefits both parties.

 Like finding an advocate, this is far easier said than done.
-We recommend working to figure out what the key metric that the person on the other end of the line is being measured on.
+For this medical bill negotiation tip, we recommend working to figure out what the key metric that the person on the other end of the line is being measured on.
 That is, what do they care about?
-Whether it’s collecting a percentage of money upfront, lowering ‘outstanding balances’ on the books, or getting people on a payment plan – it’s important to understand what the person on the other end of the line is looking at when negotiating.
+Whether it’s collecting a percentage of money upfront, lowering ‘outstanding balances’ on the books, or getting people on a payment plan - it’s important to understand what the person on the other end of the line is looking at when negotiating medical bills.

 At Resolve we see situations where hospitals want to collect a certain percentage above their costs, lower total outstanding accounts receivable that’s over 12 months overdue, and a host of other metrics.
 Each situation requires its own thought process on how to best set things up and proceed.

 Once you reach the right person (your internal advocate), you can directly ask up front what metric they’re most concerned about.
-Saying something along the lines of “I can’t afford to pay what’s currently being charged but I’d like to work out something that I can pay and satisfies hospital requirements – what metrics are you most concerned about so I can propose something that works for everyone?” can be very effective.
+Saying something along the lines of “I can’t afford to pay what’s currently being charged but I’d like to work out something that I can pay and satisfies hospital requirements - what metrics are you most concerned about so I can propose something that works for everyone?” can be very effective when negotiating medical bills.

-Then, it’s a matter of crafting a solution that works, whether its paying a lump sum up front in exchange for a significant discount or setting up a payment plan, or a host of other options.
+Then, it’s a matter of crafting a solution that works, whether its paying a lump sum up front in exchange for a significant discount on your medical bills or setting up a payment plan, or a host of other options.

 Tip #3: Separate People From the Problem

-While we’ve touched on this in previous tips, this can’t be emphasized enough.
-The person you’re talking to on the other end of the line may be able to solve your problem, but they certainly didn’t create it.
+While we’ve touched on this in the previous medical bill negotiation tips, this can’t be emphasized enough.
+The person you’re talking to on the other end of the line may be able to solve your medical bill problem, but they certainly didn’t create it.